moshelooks/grind/README.md

 - `REPO_ROOT_DIR` - absolute path to the root of their repository.
 - `GRIND` - absolute path to the `grind` script itself.
-- `MARKDOWN_READER` - a program that reads markdown from standard in and renders it to standard out.
-This defaults to `glow -w 93` if [glow] is installed, falling back to `cat` if `glow` is not found.
+- `MARKDOWN_READER` - a shell command that reads markdown from standard in and renders it to standard out.
+The default is `glow -w 93` if [glow] is installed, falling back to `cat` if `glow` is not found.

 The following bash functions are also available for commands to utilize: